czi-catalystproject/hub-champion-training/episodes/access_hub.md

 Questions

 - Who has control over access to a hub?
-- What cloud computing resources can be acquired?
+- How do I invite members to a GitHub Organization?
-- What's happening in the cloud when running a server?
+- How do I grant access to a hub with GitHub Teams?

 :::

 :::{grid-item}
 Objectives

-- Control user access to a hub via GitHub Organisations and Teams
+- Control user access to a hub via GitHub Organizations and Teams
-- Select the appropriate server resources for computational work (CPU, RAM)
+- Add users to a GitHub Organization
-- Stop and restart a server
+- Add and remove users from a GitHub Team to grant access to a hub

 :::

 :::::

-## Accessing the hub
+## Who decides which users can access a hub?

 Hub Champions can control access to the hub by adding users to their {ref}`GitHub Organization <glossary:github-org>` and {ref}`Team<glossary:github-team>`.
 Each hub user needs to [sign up](https://github.com/signup) for an individual account on GitHub.

 A Hub Champion should have Owner permissions for their GitHub Organization in order to invite non-members to it.
-This does not automatically grant the user access to a hub.
-A member of a GitHub Organization can be added to a GitHub Team associated with the hub in order to log into the hub with their GitHub credentials.
+Inviting a user to the organization does not automatically grant the user access to a hub.
+A member of a GitHub Organization must be added to a GitHub Team associated with the hub in order to log into the hub with their GitHub credentials.

 :::{note}
 Your GitHub Team is defined and specially linked to your hub when the hub was initally deployed.
 This information should be known to Hub Champions.
 If not, please contact your community representative who deployed the hub.